 The console port, located on the chassis front panel, provides a console connection to the switch and is required when logging into the switch for the first time.
-By default, this RJ-45 connector provides an RS-232 DTE console connection.
+By default, this RJ-45 connector provides a DTE console connection.

 Serial Connection Default Settings